 - Preheat oven to 400 degrees F. Spray a large rimmed baking sheet lightly with cooking spray.

-- Bake for 25-30 minutes, or until golden brown and tender.
-Sprinkle with additional Parmesan cheese, if desired.
+Bake for 25-30 minutes, or until golden brown and tender.
+Sprinkle with additional nutritional yeast or Parmesan, if desired.

 More slow cooker sides: